-Our legal team at Dennis A. Lopez & Associates has more than 30 years of experience in personal injury cases.
+Our personal injury team at Dennis A. Lopez & Associates has more than 30 years of experience in traumatic brain injury cases.
 We are dedicated to your health, safety, and financial well-being.
 Call our office at (813) 223-1977 for a free consultation.

 Common Causes of Traumatic Brain Injury

 - There are many causes of TBI, some internal and some external in nature.
 Internal injuries often result from toxins in the brain, lack of oxygen, tumors, infections, and stroke.